How Much Does It Cost to Hire in the Netherlands in 2025?

 Total |

-Approx. 15-20% of gross base |
+of gross base |

-- Paid annually in May/June or spread monthly
+Holiday allowance | 8% of gross annual salary | Paid annually in May/June or monthly |

-- Many CBAs require 100% in the first year, making Dutch sick pay obligations higher than those in most EU countries
+*Many CBAs require 100% in the first year, making Dutch sick pay obligations higher than those in most EU countries.

 Calculation Example